Cognitive Function and Ageing: Exploring Longevity’s Impact on the Mind

 By leveraging the brain’s ability to adapt and thrive, lifestyle interventions can be developed to support cognitive function and promote healthy ageing.

-Now let’s explore some of these lifestyle interventions for maintaining in later life.
+Now let’s explore some of these lifestyle interventions for maintaining cognitive health in later life.

 Lifestyle Interventions for Maintaining Cognitive Health in Later Life